-Located high in the mountain plateaus of central Norway this town boasts a very authentic atmosphere of the 17th to 19th centuries.
+The Røros Mining Town and the Circumference is located high in the mountain plateaus of central Norway.
+This town boasts a very authentic atmosphere of the 17th to 19th centuries.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

 - Date of Inscription: 1980

 - Category: Cultural site